Teikyo University, Faculty of Liberal Arts Department of Sociology

 Kohei Watanabe

-After graduating from the Department of Sanitary Engineering, Faculty of Engineering, Kyoto University, studied geography at the Graduate School Graduate School of Liberal Arts of the same university.
-Study abroad University of Cambridge.
-He holds a M.Phil, Ph.D. degree from the Graduate School of Earth Sciences and Geography.
-From college to the present, he has been consistently researching garbage.
+After graduating from the Department of Sanitary Engineering, Faculty of Engineering, Kyoto University, he studied geography at Graduate School Graduate School of Liberal Arts Kyoto University.
+He then studied abroad at University of Cambridge Graduate School, where he earned an M.Phil and Ph.D. from the Department of Earth Science and Geography.
+He has consistently continued to research waste from his university days to the present day.

-Garbage is becoming more complex due to the proliferation of artificial materials that do not exist in nature and changes in lifestyle.
-Professor Watanabe analyzes the quantity and contents of waste in various countries and grasps the quality through detailed organizational surveys.
-We are also conducting an analysis to estimate the degree of recycling of various materials.
+Due to the rapid increase in man-made materials that do not exist in nature and changes in lifestyles, waste is becoming more complex.
+Professor Watanabe analyzes the amount and contents of waste in various countries and grasps the quality through detailed organizational surveys.
+He also conducts analyses to estimate the degree of recycling of various materials.

 The minimum responsibility for man-made waste is to be treated by humans to the stage where it is left to the purification capacity of nature.
 In Japan as well, the "Basic Law for Establishing a Recycling Society" was enforced in 2000 with the aim of breaking away from a mass production, mass consumption, and mass disposal type society, and "Extended Producer Responsibility" was added.